 Why do people love to scare themselves?
 Everyone loves an adrenaline rush.
 The currently trendy (but certainly not new) way people are getting their hearts racing outside of Halloween is with a game called “The Elevator Game” or “Elevator To Another World.”
 The game seems to have originated in Korea and seems creepy as hell.
-If you follow the rules carefully a couple things may happen.
+If you think you’re the only one searching for this, uhh, you’re not.
+According to the latest search data available, the Elevator Game is searched for 33,100 times a month.
+A MONTH!
+If you follow the rules carefully a couple of things may happen.
 You might meet a woman (who will enter the elevator and who you should apparently ignore at all costs) and, if you get off on the 10th floor, you might enter another world.

 Listen: Elevators are relatively safe inventions.
 They’re meant to go up and down in all kinds of orders with numerous stops.
 Playing this game probably isn’t putting any extraordinary stress on the elevator.
 That said, you’ll be in the elevator for an extended period of time and that always comes with greater risk — what if there’s a fire or the power goes out?
 An elevator is the last place you’ll want to be.